dluga93/Password-Manager/README.md

 ## Build and Run

 The application was developped using Java and SWT for the user interface.
-You can download the source code, put it into a *PwdManager* directory, and add the files in a project in the Eclipse IDE.
-You also need to get <a href="http://www.eclipse.org/swt/">SWT</a>.
+You can download the source code, extract it and rename the directory to *Password_Manager*.
+You will need to get <a href="http://www.eclipse.org/swt/">SWT</a>.
 Make sure it matches your JVM; they should both be 64-bit or 32-bit.
-Next put the .jar file in the classpath when building and running the application.
+Finally put the .jar file in the classpath when building and running the application.

 Example building and running from the command line:

 To build:<br>
 <code>javac -cp swt.jar:.
-PwdManager/Client.java</code>
+Password_Manager/Client.java</code>

 To run:<br>
 <code>java -cp swt.jar:.
-PwdManager.Client</code>

-Assuming the PwdManager folder is in the current directory and contains the code.
+Password_Manager.Client</code>

 That's it.
 Just make sure you got the SWT version that matches your JVM.
 They should both be 64-bit or 32-bit.